 Species: Olympian god

 Affiliation(s): Olympian Gods

-Played by: David Thewlis (Wonder Woman), Nick McKinless (Justice League)
+Played by: David Thewlis (Wonder Woman), Nick McKinless (Justice League, both versions)

 Dubbed by: Martín Soto (Latin-American Spanish), Gabriel Le Doze (European French), Benoît Rousseau (Canadian French)

 Appearances: Wonder Woman | Justice League | Zack Snyder's Justice League

 - "I am not the god of War, Diana.
 I am the god of Truth."

 The Olympian God of War and a long-standing adversary to the Amazons.
 Diana of Themyscira believes him to be responsible for the Great War and follows Steve Trevor in Europe in the hope of confronting him to put an end to the conflict.

 - Adaptational Badass: Unlike most versions of Ares, this one does not require War in order to have his power.
 He was also able to kill Zeus and the rest of the Pantheon, presumably on his own which puts him leagues ahead of his own mythological counterpart, who was frequently subjected to asskicking from even mortals.
 His ability to use the Lasso of Truth against its wielder is also a new addition.